In my previous article “An encounter with Amway / WWDB recruiter” I shared my story about encountering an Amway recruiter.

 - Example scenario: “Oh, I was not so good at such and such, but that all changed when I met my mentor.
 He taught me everything I know”

-- They try to inflate your ego and tell you that you’re a good hardworking person, with a good characters: “you got what it takes, you could be a good fit for my kind of business, let me take your number and let’s meet again”
+- They try to inflate your ego and tell you that you’re a good hardworking person, with a good character: “you got what it takes, you could be a good fit for my kind of business, let me take your number and let’s meet again”

 - Another example of that is when they try to compliment you in order to establish rapport: “Excuse me, but I really like your hat”, or “Excuse me, but your shirt is so cool, where did you get it from?”

-- They try to set up an appointment with you, so that
+- They try to set up an appointment with you, so that they:

 - Lure you more and speak vaguely about what they do.
 Remember, once they feel you took the bait, then perhaps they mention the word “Amway”, “WWDB” or other big company that resells for Amway.

 - Give you hope by keep saying and mentioning “perhaps I can introduce you to my mentor, he’s a good teacher…but first you have to earn his respect”

 - You see them over and over again and with different unsuspecting prospects

 That’s all I can think of now.
 If you have more ideas or thoughts on the matter then please share them in the comments.